The Department for Work and Pensions have issued advice on their website concerning CoronaVirus and claiming benefits.

 Universal Credit is a single monthly payment for working age people who are looking for work or on a low income.
 It has been rolled out across the country and was introduced in our area to the Dereham Job Centre in June 2018.
 It was rolled out to the Thetford Job Centre in September 2018.

 To check if you are able to claim Universal Credit, please enter your postcode below

 It is very important to note that the change to Universal Credit only affects new claimants.
-If you already claim benefits (regardless of your Breckland postcode) you will remain under the previous system for now and you do not need to do anything unless your circumstances change (for example, you get a job but later become unemployed so need to submit a new benefits claim).
+If you already claim benefits (regardless of your Breckland postcode) you will remain under the previous system for now and you do not need to do anything.
+If your circumstances change (for example, you get a job but later become unemployed so need to submit a new benefit claim) then you will need to claim Universal Credit.

 You are able to view some helpful information regarding Universal Credit by following the links below:

 Or watch the following video on YouTube which shows how to open a Universal Credit account:

 People living in Supported Accommodation may still be able to apply for Housing Benefit.
 The rules regarding this are complex and if you think you are living in supported accommodation, please speak to your Landlord, orcontact us, to confirm.